-“Couple days ago a woman came in with all these sample tiles, and she laid them out on the table and said ‘I’m on my way to the tile shop now, just need to make sure I have the right wallpaper.”
+“Couple days ago, a woman came in with all these sample tiles, and she laid them out on the table and said, ‘I’m on my way to the tile shop now.
+Just need to make sure I have the right wallpaper.'”

-Richard CappRichard Capp — CEO of designer wallpaper company, Milton & King — says that’s exactly what he hoped would happen when he opened the store in the Design District, in June 2022.
+Richard Capp, CEO of designer wallpaper company, Milton & King, said that’s exactly what he hoped would happen when he opened the store in the Design District in June 2022.

-DFW’s geographic advantage was also a factor since so much business comes from the United States; when customers place an order, samples go from store to door in an average of three-days.
+DFW’s geographic advantage was also a factor since so much business comes from the United States.
+When customers place an order, samples go from store to door in an average of three days.

 “I’m passionate about continuing to build our business in Dallas and throughout Texas.
 Every day has been a new opportunity to meet people inside and outside of the design industry.
 We’ve developed a great staff here in Dallas that seamlessly blended into the Milton & King family.”